GSA/idmanagement.gov/_buy/trust-services.md

 2. Card Managment System for issuing PIV cards.

 ### Federal PKI Shared Service Provider
 These organizations operate as Federal PKI Shared Service Providers (SSPs) for federal agencies.
 A subset of Federal PKI SSPs are commercial service providers managed by GSA.
 These SSPs are called [GSA PKI SSPs](https://idmanagement.gov/buy/gsapkissp/).
 A GSA PKI SSP is a commercial PKI provider who has completed Federal PKI compliance activities to receive a certification authority certificate and is listed on the GSA Multiple Award Schedule.
-All SSPs operate Certification Authorities, are audited, and have and maintain a FISMA Authorization To Operate (ATO).
+All SSPs operate Certification Authorities, are annually 3rd party audited, and maintain a FISMA Authorization To Operate (ATO).
 To request a copy of a specific system’s ATO, please contact FPKI at GSA.gov.

 All of the Certification Authorities operated by these FPKI SSPs [issue certificates](https://playbooks.idmanagement.gov/fpki/ca/#certificate-types-within-the-federal-pki){:target="_blank"}{:rel="noopener noreferrer"} for federal workforce identity, including for PIV credentials.
 A subset of the FPKI SSPs also issue and manage government enterprise device certificates.